Those germs can be especially threatening for seniors. Here’s how to decrease risk for winter illnesses.

 With an estimated 50,000 deaths a year from pneumonia and 39,000 deaths a year from the flu, according to the Centers for Disease Control and Prevention, it’s important to know when to seek help.
 The CDC is predicting that the flu will be especially difficult on older people this year, just like last season’s flu was.

 The flu strain most medical professionals are seeing so far this year, the CDC says, is H3N2, which is one of the most dangerous strains.
 However, that strain is included in this year’s flu vaccine.
-And even though flu season is well underway, Cash says it’s not too late to get vaccinated.
+And even though flu season is well underway, Cash said it’s not too late to get vaccinated.

 Despite myths to the contrary, you will not get the flu from the flu vaccine, although you may experience mild symptoms as your body learns how to stave off infection.
 Cash stressed the importance of getting vaccinated now, and if a senior citizen is experiencing difficulty breathing or can’t shake a persistent cough, it’s time to get them to the doctor.

-“You can almost tell who has it before they even test them,” she says.
+“You can almost tell who has it before they even test them,” she said.
 “We’ve seen several cases already.
 Following good habits for prevention, getting the vaccines and early diagnosis are all good tools.
 And if someone thinks they have the flu or pneumonia, come in and let us take care of them.”

 William Schaffner, M.D., professor of Preventive Medicine and Infectious Diseases at Vanderbilt University Medical Center outlines why the flu vaccine doesn't work as well for seniors.
 For more about the flu, visit My Southern Health: http://spr.ly/6184DPeaI